 Molecular Characterization of Pancreatic Cancer Survival using Machine Learning

-Natalia A. Rodriguez-Figueroa & Wandaliz Torres-García

-DataBioMS Research Group

-University of Puerto Rico at Mayagüez

-Puerto Rico 00680
+Abstract ID: XXX

 Abstract

-Pancreatic cancer is the fourth cause of cancer-related deaths as stated by the American Cancer Society (ACS) in 2021 [1].
-With an increasing incidence rate of 3% and 10% 5-year survival rate, Pancreatic Ductal Adenocarcinoma (PDAC), the most common subtype of pancreatic cancer, has been proven difficult to detect due to lack of symptoms during early stages, inhibiting quicker diagnosis and lowering possibility of removing large scale tumors during surgery.
-Developing effective diagnostics would increase survival of patients with pancreatic cancer, where gene expression can be used to analyze cellular abnormalities and profile genes as possible biomarkers.
-Pancreatic cancer research communities such as TCGA and ICGC have begun performing large cohort studies with mRNA expression and survival status of 269 patients in total.
-The objective of this study is to extract a gene expression from both databases that can assess survival risk of pancreatic cancer patients using machine learning approaches.
-To incorporate predictive classification models, feature selection was executed with Python codification to only include the most important predictors.
-Recursive Feature Selection (RFE) was used to reduce the dimensionality of the dataset since wrapper methods measure the correlation between variables, providing accuracy of 74.5% when 100 predictors and Support Vector Classifier model were used in TCGA while ICGC resulted in 82.2% accuracy with 10 predictors and Random Forest Classifier model.
-Both dataset shared UCK, UNC and WNT gene families in their model.
-WNT proteins’ role is to send signals from outer cells to inner cells; variations of UCK have been found in cancerous cells and considered a target in anti-cancer therapies, UNC families are used in experiments with worms to identify genetic defects.
+In 2021, pancreatic cancer was the fourth cause of cancer-related deaths as stated by the American Cancer Society (ACS) [1].
+Pancreatic Ductal Adenocarcinoma (PDAC), which incidence rate of 3%, has been proven difficult to detect due to lack of symptoms during early stages.
+As a result, it inhibits quicker diagnosis and lowers the possibility of removing large scale tumors during surgery.
+Developing effective diagnostics would increase the survival of patients with pancreatic cancer, where gene expression can be used to profile genes as possible biomarkers.
+Pancreatic cancer research communities such as TCGA and ICGC have begun performing large cohort studies with mRNA expression and survival status to aid understanding of the biological mechanisms of this disease.
+Therefore, this study intends to extract a gene expression from both databases that can assess survival risk of PDAC patients using machine learning approaches.
+To implement predictive classification models to distinguish between living and deceased status, feature selection was required and executed using Python and R programming to only include the most important predictors.
+Recursive Feature Selection (RFE) was used to reduce the dimensionality of the dataset since as a wrapper method it has the advantage to measure the interdependencies between variables.
+Python acknowledged 100 predictors for TCGA using SupportVectorClassifier (Accuracy~74.6%) and 10 predictors for ICGC using RandomForestClassifier (Accuracy~82.2%).
+R programming was not able to increase the accuracy, however, its subsets were randomized while Python held bias towards the features at the end of the dataframe.

 Keywords